xTerrene/bankers.py/readme.md

 # Welcome to Bankers.py!

-Bankers is a card game made by Earth while brainstorming stupidity (until otherwise found).
-Bankers<b><i>.py</i></b> is a text-based version of this card game coded in Python 3, because Earth had nothing better to do on a Sunday night.
+Bankers is a card game made by Terra while trying to think up a stupid little game.
+It may or may not be original.
+Bankers<b><i>.py</i></b> is a text-based version of this card game coded in Python 3, because Terra had literally nothing better to do on a Sunday night.

 This README will introduce to you the proper setup for the Python file, as well as provide a how-to guide on playing the game!
 There is also a how-to-play tutorial in the game proper, if you really need it.